 Pelican Bay incorporated Aug.
 8, 1981.
 Ruth Howard, who led the petition drives, became the first mayor.

 Despite multiple obstacles, Pelican Bay persevered but not quite as the resort community Olen Yandell envisioned almost 37 years ago.

 Today, Pelican Bay still looks a lot like it did in the early days with a mix of site built and manufactured homes.
 Long time residents have raised multiple generations here at the ‘Bay and more recent residents have discovered this secret oasis outside the Metroplex.
 The city park has been remodeled with a new playground, a swim beach was opened at the lake on leased land and other projects are in the works.
 Years go by but some things still hold true to Olen Yandell’s vision, we are a friendly place to live with nice people.

-History written by local Pelican Bay historian, Larry Leach
+History provided by Larry Leach, a local Pelican Bay Historian.